Beside the Mountain

 Banana muffin with rhubarb and brown sugar on top, fresh chopped rhubarb in muffin tin.

-I make muffins almost weekly for the whole family and some for the freezer, this is a favorite when our rhubarb is ripe, I also love making these pretty pink rhubarb oat bars!
+I make muffins almost weekly for the whole family and some for the freezer, they are easy to batch prep and pull out as a healthy snack.
+This is a spring or summer favorite when our rhubarb is ripe.
+When I have leftover rhubarb, I will also make these pretty pink rhubarb oat bars!

 Jump to: